HonghuiChen/Music16Final/readme.md

 - finished log out use case
 - allowing user to switch between the signup view and login view, without having to signup everytime they open the app

+## Tasks need to be done in Week 10:
+- prepare presentation -> outline
+- finish all current use case
+- search track and search artist need to be finalized
+- write test case
+- look the graded criteria, will be added in the presentation
+- write the git issues